Supporting you and the puppy

 Regular visits and support

-These visits are for both Guide Dogs and the volunteer to check in and discuss the puppy’s progress.
+This enables both Guide Dogs and the volunteer to check in and discuss the puppy’s progress.
 It also gives you an opportunity to raise any concerns you may have.
 The puppy training supervisor will monitor the puppy’s health, care, socialisation and educational development, and offer you a great deal of support in many areas.

 Whilst we carry full public liability insurance for any injury or accidents that might be caused by our dogs, we will not carry out property insurance for our volunteers.